GenesysCloudDevOps/public-api-get-data-table-row-data-action-module/README.md

-A Terraform/CX as Code remote module for the following Genesys Cloud public API operation: Get Generic Attribute
+A Terraform/CX as Code remote module for the following Genesys Cloud public API operation: Get Data Table Row

 ## Usage